Denbigh School Year Six Virtual Tour

 We have a dedicated team of teaching and support staff who provide individual and group support to students.
 Our Pastoral support is based around getting to know and understanding the needs of our students.
 We believe that providing routines and structure throughout our school community enable students to feel safe and achieve.

-The Pastoral team work closely with support staff, including our Special Educational Needs and Disabilities team, to provide support that is focused on the needs of our students.
-Support may be provided by Pastoral Leaders and Tutors as well as our School Counsellor, Pastoral Mentor, Pastoral Assistant, Teaching Assistants and staff with specialist roles within the school.
+The Pastoral team, including our Heads of Years, work closely with support staff, including our Special Educational Needs and Disabilities team, to provide support that is focused on the needs of our students.
+Support may be provided by Heads of Years and Tutors as well as our School Counsellor, Pastoral Mentor, Pastoral Assistant, Teaching Assistants and staff with specialist roles within the school.
 Some students may also receive support from professionals from outside our school community and we facilitate this support wherever possible.

 We invite students from all Houses and Years to take part in our exciting Interhouse competitions.
 Students compete to earn House points and our Interhouse competitions run throughout the whole year.
 We run a range of competitions so there is always something for everyone to take part in.